nerdschoolbergen/databases/README.md

 WHERE license_plate = 'AB 12345';
 ```

-Task: Delete yourself from the `people` table.
+:pencil2: Delete yourself from the `people` table.

 # Exercise 9 - Substring matching with `LIKE`